scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 These chunks of code could be functions, or they just could be lines of code that produce an output in the form of a table or plot or some form of analysis.
 The idea was to be able to fill a code cell with all the code required to produce the desired output.
 Unfortunately, the user will still have to use their voice or computer mouse to move the cursor back over the code chunk and customize portions of the code chunk as required for the task at hand.
-Wherever possible, we included the boilerplate needed for documenting the code chunk in the function in the class Downstream.

 While self-contained examples that utilize fake data are useful for the purpose of illustrating concepts, these examples are very frustrating for beginners who need to read in their own data and who would like to apply the code example to their problem at hand.
 The reading in appropriately cleaned data is a common task in data science, and it is also a common barrier applying Jupyter notebooks to Scientific problems.
-We provide code fragments in a data wrangling library that support the importing of several file types directly for Downstream utilization as well as for the purpose of importing the data into numpy, pandas, and several of the more recently developed programs that is support multidimensional data structures.
+We provide code fragments in a data wrangling library that support the importing of several file types directly for downstream utilization as well as for the purpose of importing the data into numpy, pandas, and several of the more recently developed programs that is support multidimensional data structures.

 After the inputting of data, it needs to be displayed in a tabular format for inspection that to check that it was properly imported and also to carry out basic summarization statistics by column and row.

 After the data have been verified as being properly imported, there has often the need to explore that data by plotting it to detect relationships between the parameters of a model and the output.
-We strove to focus on the matplotlib library for the purpose of generating a wide diversity of plots.
+We strove to focus on the matplotlib library for the purpose of generating a wide diversity of plots [@matplotlib].
-The code fragments that we develop cover the most commonly used plots such as Scatter Plots, bar graphs (including horizontal bar graphs), kenisty density fitted distributions, heat Maps, pie charts, contour plots, and so on.
+The code fragments that we develop cover the most commonly used plots such as Scatter Plots, bar graphs (including horizontal bar graphs), kernel density fitted distributions, heat Maps, pie charts, contour plots, and so on.
 We also include examples of 3D plots.
 We include a variety of variance in terms of the for batting of the tick marks and access labels as well as the keys and the form of the wines so bad users can use this information as templates to generate plots for their own purpose.
 The generation of plots with lines of different shape in terms of whether they are solid or have dashes are dotted or have combinations thereof is essential because plots generated with just color blinds are vulnerable to having that their information compromised when printed in black and white.